The Seven Deadly Sins are wrath, greed, sloth, lust, envy, gluttony and pride.

-‘Pride’ as define by Merriam-Webster is:
+‘Pride’ as define by the Merriam-Webster Dictionary as:

 a) the quality or state of being proud: as a : inordinate self-esteem : conceit